The Knee

 The knee is the largest joint in the body.
 Joints are the places where two bones come together.
 The knees provide the body with stability, flexibility and allow your legs to straighten up, bend and swivel.
 The knee is made up of bones, cartilage, ligaments and tendons.
 A damaged knee can be damaged in any one, or several of these parts.

-It is important to seek the care of a physician, and if the injury is severe, and emergency room physician such as Dr. Josyann Abisaab would be able to diagnose and advise the patient about what treatment is required, and if a specialist is needed such as an orthopedist or a physical therapist.
+It is important to seek the care of a physician, and if the injury is severe, an emergency room physician such as Dr. Josyann Abisaab can diagnose and advise patients about what treatment is required, and if a specialist is needed to treat the injury.